nancyd333/project2/README.md

 ## Approach
 This project is a proof of concept.
 The goal was to learn about API's, map imaging, map data, and retrieving and rendering data from multiple sources on a web application.
 Throughout the project I needed to make decisions about scoping and how far to investigate or develop a particular part of the application.
 Ultimately I landed on the following:
+- Focus was on implementing AQI data search and display pages
+    - User pages were not fully designed out
 - Limiting results to U.S. cities (major and capital cities only), and incorporating a map
     - The API has a retrieval limit, so I needed to limit the number of API calls.
 By limiting the number of cities I was able to limit the number of calls when the map is rendered as the home page is loaded.
     - In order to map the data, coordinates for the city are needed.
 The API used did not provide coordinates in their results, so I needed a table that could convert the city to coordinates.
 Including non-US cities would be a larger scope.
     - There are thousands of U.S. cities.
 Having visuals on a map for that many cities could be overwhelming and would require a lot more time to figure out how to represent them in a simple design.
 The limited data points supported the goal of a simple, and easily absorbed design.
 - Retrieving the correct information for a city (which includes city, state and country information)
     - The API only requires city, but there are many U.S. cities with the same name (for example: Portland ME and Portland OR).
 The API doesn't tell you which city it's returning data for.
 Therefore searches were coded to send the state and country information.
-I didn't want the user to be required to enter state and country information so I implemented a autocomplete in the search box.
+I didn't want the user to be required to enter state and country information so I implemented an autocomplete in the search box.
 - Quick, easy, simple styling
     - Bootstrap was used to style, which allowed for quick development
+    - A very basic implementation for adding notes was used.
+    - A very basic design for deleting a favorite was used.
 - Not incorporating validations or user messages
     - Due to time, the application did not focus on validations or providing user feedback when the application is not responsive.